BY: XEONIQ [ Instagram | Tumblr ] and Dylan Pritchard [ Store Website | Instagram ]

 Two of the handmade items that I think could be of interest to those looking for a new take on futurist fashion, are the Tungsten Cobra Belt and the ANVIL DK1 pants.

 The ANVIL DK1 pants are a 392GSM heavy weight cotton twill asymmetrical cargo pant with a currently on-trend bootcut fit, and carpenter loop.
 A USA-made, workwear-inspired pant for 2025 and beyond that will last for many years due to the significant weight of the denim used is a very interesting evolution of neo-industrial Americana.
-For those who want to buy fewer garments but wear them to they nearly fall apart, the wear and patina of denim and metal hardware is an attractive point of different over the typical nylon or polyester and plastic hardware technical pants that have defined the aesthetic for the last decade or so.
+For those who want to buy fewer garments and wear them until they fall apart, the patina of denim and metal hardware is an attractive point of difference over the typical nylon or polyester and plastic hardware technical pants that have defined the aesthetic for the last decade or so.

 Dylan is also selling a 40 page physical print book of shots taken for ALLOY 24’s release by photographer Kyle Lang [Instagram].
 In an age where social media shared images are viewed within a fraction of a second, the print medium is having a resurgence led by creators who want to support a more tactile engagement with narrative-imbued photography.
 As someone who collects and appreciates photo books, I enjoyed seeing this done for ALLOY 24.
-As the collectables market continues to boom, including media like games, print books, and physical music copies such as cassette, I think that an independent creative work like the ALLOY 24’s editorial on print, as a record of a novel industrial Americana application on techwear, could be an interesting item to own.
+As the collectables market continues to boom, including media like games, print books, and physical music copies such as cassettes, I think that an independent creative work like ALLOY 24’s editorial could be an interesting item to own as a record of a novel industrial Americana application on techwear.

 If you’d like to support Dylan so that he may continue creating more futuristic garments, his web store can be visited here: [Web Store LINK]